ThatFOSSyguy/PyClock/README.md

 ![image](https://user-images.githubusercontent.com/77693447/119952109-46f1b500-bfba-11eb-999f-3aca9e1a1fb9.png)

-# Getting the file's source-code
+# Getting the file's source-code and building from source

 You can use <a href="https://git-scm.com/">Git</a> to clone the repository if you have it.
 If incase you don't have Git you can follow the steps bellow to download the tarball